John Warren (punter)

-John Sheppard Warren (born November 8, 1960) is an American former professional football punter in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Tennessee.
+John Sheppard Warren (born November 8, 1960) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Tennessee Volunteers.

 Early life

 Warren attended Wayne County High School.
 He was considered the state's best punter.
 Additionally, he also was the team's placekicker.

-He practiced baseball and was drafted out of high school by the Cincinnati Reds.
+He practiced baseball and was selected out of high school by the Cincinnati Reds.

 College career

 After receiving Division I NCAA scholarships offers from different schools, he settled on the University of Tennessee.
 His best season came as a freshman, registering 52 punts for 2,106 yards and a 40.5-yard average.

 As a sophomore, he tallied 58 punts for 2,327 yards and a 40.1-yard average.

 In his last two years he was a backup behind All-American Jimmy Colquitt, with Warren handling the directional punts.

 He finished his college career with 42 games appearances, 133 punts, 5,289 punt yards and a 39.8-yard average.
 He also practiced baseball.